roytang/blog/content/post/2026/01/2025-year-in-review/index.md

 #### Household

 With the loss of Patient #3, there are now only 3 of us in the household, which means it is primarily me supporting the 2 seniors.
 While we were eventually able to find a helper to come in a couple of days a week to help with chores, I have found myself needing to step up more with a lot of household work: dishes, laundry, unclogging the toilet, and I've kind of taking up cooking!
 Nothing too serious, as I still have physical weaknesses making it difficult to cook more complex dishes.
-Mostly breakfast stuff: frying meats, scrambled eggs, fried rice, that sort of thing.
+I mostly only do breakfast stuff: frying meats, scrambled eggs, fried rice, that sort of thing.
 And I have been experimenting with different kinds of simple pasta dishes, because I love pasta.
 My Youtube algorithm now likes recommending the occasional cooking video.

 This past NYE, I cooked spaghetti aglio olio for our media noche (they say it was good!):